An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 RECOMMENDATION

 The best time is late May or early June.
 Snow is gone, days are warm (but not hot), and over 14 hours long--a few minutes shy of the peak around June 20th.
 September is the second pick.
 Temperatures are again moderating--but there's a greater loss of daylight than in May-June.
-With either choice comes an added bonus: you are more likely to find desired motel accommodations than in the peak of summer, which is the third pick.
+You are also more likely to find desired motel accommodations than in the peak of summer, which is the third pick.

 WHEELS ETC.